cristianoliveira/ergo/README.md

 Let's start:

-#### Simplest Setup
+### Simplest Setup

 **You need to set the `http://127.0.0.1:2000/proxy.pac` configuration on your system network config**

-Ergo comes with a setup command that can configure the proxy for you.
-The current systems supporteds are:
+Ergo comes with a setup command that can configure that for you.
+The current systems supported are:

  - osx
  - linux-gnome